ishinegirl/moodle-atto_superclean/README.txt

 The source code view quickly becomes unusable.
 Its more a Chrome problem than a Moodle one, they say.

 Super clean removes ALL span tags from the html editor.
 Leaving just the text they surrounded.
+Then it removes ALL style attributes from the whole text area.
 Its like clearing a forest with a bomb.
 So be careful.

 QUICK INSTALL